Installing Netrunner in 2 easy steps

 What you need

-64bit: If your 64bit machine with (U)EFI crashes during installation, it is advised to use imagewriter, as it does use another bootlader, which makes the ISO install fine.
+64bit: If Netrunner on your 64bit UEFI machine crashes during installation, it is advised to use imagewriter, as it does use another bootlader, which most o the times makes the ISO install fine.

-Download Imagewriter for Windows: Image Writer (for Windows)
+Download Win32DiskImager for Windows: Image Writer for Windows

 You now have a LIVE USB stick with Netrunner on it, ready to boot!